Pretty Guardian Sailor Moon (2003 TV series): Singles

-Distribution and reception
+Distribution

 There are several radio programs called "DJ Moon" based on the show that originated from Chubu-Nippon Broadcasting radio and which were broadcast on other radio networks in Japan.
 The shows were a combination of a radio drama and promotional tool for the TV series, often foreshadowing upcoming events.
 These shows were later sold on CD.

 In addition to the series, there was also a stage musical performance, Kirari Super Live!, by characters on the show.
 Some footage from the filming of the stage show was used in the television broadcast.
 A special limited-edition promotional video, Super Dance Lesson, was available for purchase only through order forms found in the magazines Youchien, Mebae, and Shougaku Ichinensei in July 2004.